caktus/tequila/research.rst

     postgres_port: 5432

-Also, in tasks, make sure to set ``no_log: true`` so that the secrets don't get echoed to the console when the verbosity is turned up.
+Also, in the playbook and role tasks, make sure to set ``no_log: true`` so that the secrets don't get echoed to the console when the verbosity is turned up.

 .. code-block:: yaml